Skip to main content

 This can result in a drop in your credit score once the account has been paid off and closed, but this is usually only temporary.
 Student loans can therefore improve your credit score significantly.

 As you can see, student loans do have an impact on a person’s credit score, but they are generally positive, as long as repayments are being met.
-They provide you with mixed credit and help to bring age to your credit history.
+They provide you with mixed credit and help to add age to your credit history.
 However, if you don’t keep up your repayments or you default on the loan, it will have a negative impact.

 About this blog